port-labs/port-docs/docs/complete-use-cases/microservice-dependency-mapping.md

 ### Use-case setup

-Let's review our Blueprints and repository structure so we can better understand what this use-case is trying to accomplish.
+Let's review our Blueprints and repository structure so we can better understand what this use-case will accomplish.

 #### Blueprints